Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 Is there a deadline for applications?

 - Our recruitment cycles typically begin 3 months before the scheduled start date of the fellowship.
-We advise Fellows to apply as early as possible to give our recruitment team ample time to consider their candidacy.
+Candidates should apply as early as they can to give our recruitment team ample time to consider their candidacy.

-- For each position, the Recruiting Team screens and interviews applicants to determine the top candidates based on interests and experience alignment.
-The entire process can take between 2-6 weeks.
+- For each position, SEI’s Recruiting Team screens and interviews applicants to determine the top candidates based on interests and experience alignment.
+The entire process can take between 2 and 6 weeks.
 Here are the steps:

 - Step 1: First Interview